department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 - A qualified Veteran-transferee agrees to assume your loan and substitute their entitlement for the same amount of entitlement you used originally, **or**
 - You’ve repaid your prior loan in full, but haven’t sold the home you bought with that loan (you can only do this 1 time)

-To request an entitlement restoration, fill out VA Form 26-1880 and submit it to the VA Eligibility Center.
+To request an entitlement restoration, fill out VA Form 26-1880 (Request for a Certificate of Eligibility) and send it to the VA Eligibility Center for your state that's listed at the bottom of the form.
 [Download Form 26-1880](https://www.vba.va.gov/pubs/forms/VBA-26-1880-ARE.pdf).

 <script src="https://standards.usa.gov/assets/js/vendor/uswds.min.js" type="text/javascript"></script>